sanjeevrs2000/covplan/README.md

 This repository contains a program which generates a guidance trajectory for complete 2D coverage.
 It can be used for operations where complete coverage of an Area of Interest (AoI) is required, for land or marine applications.

 ## How to use the program
-To use the program, run `coverage_path_planner.cpp()`.
+To use the program, run `coverage_path_planner.cpp(input_file, params)`.
 It returns a list of coordinates that constitute the path for complete coverage.
 In the input file, describe the boundaries of the AoI using its lat-lon coordinates like this:
 ```
   lat1  lon1